awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/elasticsearch-encrypted-at-rest.html](https://docs.aws.amazon.com/config/latest/developerguide/elasticsearch-encrypted-at-rest.html)

-This AWS control checks whether Amazon ES domains have encryption at rest configuration enabled\.
+This control checks whether Amazon ES domains have encryption at rest configuration enabled\.

-### Related PCI DSS Requirements<a name="pcidss-es-2-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-es-2-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 3\.4: Render Primary Account Numbers \(PAN\) unreadable anywhere it is stored \(including on portable digital media, backup media, and in logs\)\.**
 If you use Amazon ES to store credit card Primary Account Numbers \(PAN\), the PAN should be protected by enabling Amazon ES domain encryption at rest\.